Judges

 This series of four videos focuses on the judical oath and what that means for a judicial officer in practice.

-The videos feature discussion about what the judicial oath means to our three experienced judicial officers: Sir David Carruthers (formerly New Zealand’s Chief District Court Judge and Principal Youth Court Judge), Mere Pulea (former Fiji High Court Judge), and New Zealand’s Deputy Chief Coroner Anna Tutton.
-You can read their short biographies here.
+The videos feature discussion about what the judicial oath means to our three experienced judicial officers: Sir David Carruthers (formerly New Zealand’s Chief District Court Judge and Principal Youth Court Judge), Mere Pulea (former Fiji High Court Judge), and New Zealand’s Chief Coroner Anna Tutton.

 Each video covers a different aspect or element of the judicial oath and is best watched in order.
 Some judicial oaths don't include the specific wording we have followed but many do.
 The videos cover universal principles for judicial officers in democratic common law countries and the principles are important even if your judicial oath doesn't mention them specifically.
 There are likely to be different issues that arise in your country.
 If you have questions about any of the content, please discuss with your colleagues and head of bench.